Cray-HPE/docs-csm/067-SHASTA-CFG.md

 <a name="tracked-sealed-secrets"></a>
 ## Tracked Sealed Secrets

-Tracked sealed secrets are regenerated everytime secrets are seeded (see the use of `utils/secrets-seed-customizations.sh` above).
+Tracked sealed secrets are regenerated every time secrets are seeded (see the use of `utils/secrets-seed-customizations.sh` above).
 View currently tracked sealed secrets via: